luis-l/BonsaiBehaviourTree/README.md

 - Multiple behaviour tree editors can be opened at once.
 - Viewing a running behaviour tree just requires clicking on a game object with behaviour tree component.
 - Behaviour tree assets can be opened by double clicking on the asset file.
+- Editor Preferences to change editor behaviour.
+Node look can be customized.
+Colors, size, and layouts can be changed.

 ### API and Custom Tasks
 There are four main categories of nodes which you can extend from to add functionality: